rtCamp/ps-analysis-tool-wiki/Evaluation-Environment.md

 ```bash
 chrome-pat-ps
 ```
-It should open a new chrome window with the PSAT extension installed and the Privacy Sandbox APIs enabled.
+It should open a new Chrome window with the PSAT extension installed and the Privacy Sandbox APIs enabled.

 Following options are available to you for installing the PSAT Launcher script: